katatotum/SlackQandACompiler/README.md

 Once a question has been answered, the bot will flag the question as answered and update the document accordingly.
 The bot will also ping the Slack channel with a link to download the document, so that students will then be able to access the most up-to-date information from Slack about the assignment.

-See a video of the bot in action [here](https://drive.google.com/open?id=1eSxm5QZfF7H-puc8Tr_4ymE3QTyqjOwT)!

 ### CRC

 We made several classes: